 The Survey took a narrowly economic view of the purposes and effects of bombing, and much of the critical post-war literature on bombing has followed suit.
 This has tended to distort assessment of the offensive in several ways.
 It ignores the other strategic considerations which drew the Western Allies to select bombing as a major element of Allied war-making.
-Bombing was regarded, rightly or wrongly, as one of the few ways that first Britain, then her American ally, could get at Germany, while they cleared the seas of submarines, stabilised the Mediterranean theatre, and built up the large fully-trained forces necessary to breach the Atlantic Wall.
+Bombing was regarded, rightly or wrongly, as one of the few ways that first Britain, then her American ally, could get at Germany, while they cleared the seas of submarines, stabilised the Mediterranean theatre, and built up the large fully trained forces necessary to breach the Atlantic Wall.
 Bombing signalled Allied commitment to the fight with Germany.
 It also fitted with other Western preferences.
 The Allies expected that bombing would produce lower manpower losses than ground war.
 No doubt memories of the Somme played a part in this, as Lord Cherwell once remarked to General Marshall, but the fact remains that reducing overall combat losses was an important consideration in preferring air to land power.
-The loss rates for both the RAF and the USAAF were high on bombing missions, but the absolute totals of approximately 50,000 per force over three or four years were tiny compared with the millions lost on the Eastern Front, or even with the 200,000 Western casualties suffered between June and August 1944 in the invasion of France.4
+The loss rates for both the RAF and the USAAF were high on bombing missions, but the absolute totals of approximately 50,000 per force over three or four years were tiny compared with the millions lost on the Eastern Front, or even with the 200,000 Western casualties suffered between June and August 1944 in the invasion of France.

 Finally, bombing was seen as a 'Second Front', designed to absorb German manpower and weapons in order to ease conditions for the Red Army.
 Bombing forced dispersal on German forces that had proved so effective between 1939 and 1941 only when they were able to achieve unrestricted concentration of effort.
 After the Combined Offensive was sanctioned at the Casablanca Conference in January 1943, the assault on German air power became an important intermediate priority before bombing could come fully into its own.
 The bombing campaign was in this sense a military conflict, not just an instrument of economic warfare.
-With the

-&lt;sup>3 These included the economists Burton H. Klein ad Nicholas Kaldor, whose post-war publications elaborated the Survey's conclusions that the German war economy reached its peak only when the bombing was at its most intense.
+With the introduction of long range strategic fighters in 1944, the bombing offensive became the means to blunt and then defeat German air power, the most formidable element in German military success since 1939.5 The military confrontation between Allied offensive air power and German active and passive air defences absorbed substantial resources on both sides.
+Albert Speer, the German Minister of Armaments during the period of the bombing offensive, doubted the effectiveness of many of the most intense.
 See Klein, Germany's Economic Preparations for War, Cambridge, 1959; Kaldor, 'The German War Economy', Review of Economic Statistics, 13, 1946.